TalanSoft/www-talansoft-com-wiki/VlkSamples/First-Person-Camera-Template.md

 * Tags/Stats: Time to make, categories (3D, AR, Game, IoT, ...)
 * Download to Vpk presentation, playable in the Vlk Player that is installed by the Vlk installer or We3D on iOS & Android.
 * Download to Zip file with the Vlk project which can be opened in Vlk and used as a base for your own project.
-* 3 screenshots, intro pic, in game pic and Valkyrie UI pic
-* Overview description of the sample.
-* How to use the template?
-Example: once you’re Valkyrie, how to you start and maybe what can you do with it, like hmmm, change the score, background whatever.

 # Downloads